eric-yates/Machine-Learning-from-Scratch/README.md

 Author: Eric Yates

-The "ml_models.py" contains templates for various machine learning models.
+The "ml_models.py" module contains templates for various machine learning models.
 All models are built from scratch using the Numpy library.
 Matplotlib.pyplot is used to visualize data and results.
 The models have not been optimized and are meant for educational purposes rather than maximum performance.